Last Updated on February 6, 2022 by Editorial Staff

 - Check what files were included in the download – either an executable file (.exe) or two system files (.inf and .sys).

-For .exe files: Simply double-click the file, follow along with the setup dialog and that’s it – your drivers install easily.
+For .exe files: Simply double-click the file, follow along with the setup wizard and that’s it – your drivers install easily.

-For system files: If you downloaded files with a .inf or .sys extension, you use the Device Manager to install them.
+For system files: If you have downloaded files with a .inf or .sys extension, use the Device Manager to install them.

-- Either use the search feature on the taskbar to find and launch the Device Manager, or press the Windows logo key + X, and select it from the menu.
+- Press the Windows logo + X keys, and select it from the menu.

 - Once the Device Manager launches expand the Bluetooth heading and right-click the name of the adapter.
 Select the option to update.